 Til you love men so as to desire their happiness,

 with an equal thirst to the zeal of your own;

 Til you delight in God for being good to all;

 Practice makes perfect

 There is always the danger, however, that in wanting to know, to understand, to get something, we become jaded and disappointed in our search.
 Such is the downside of any desire, and a sure sign that we still believe we are someone who needs to get something - something 'out there' - external to that which we are.
 In actual fact there is nothing we do, can do or try to do, that can make the slightest difference to that which is already and always our uncontrived natural being.
-Our only problem is in thinking we are 'something else' which is lacking that completeness and therefore have to find and somehow acquire it to make it our own.
+Our only problem is in thinking we are 'something else' which is lacking that completeness and which therefore we have to find and somehow acquire to make it our own.